Open at Last!

 A Cripple Creek Native

 Don and I also had some fun talking with Gary Lou, when she came on duty.
 Gary Lou was surprised to learn that we had been guests, 5 years before she began working at the hotel.
-She was born in Cripple Creek, possibly around the same year I was born in Indiana.
+She was born in Cripple Creek.
 I wonder if they had any paved roads in Cripple Creek, when she was born?
 There was only one in 1985.

 I'm guessing Gary Lou was born at the nearby St. Nicholas Hospital, where "Doc" practiced, after his earlier years at Teller County.
 Don and I had noticed the impressive building, high on a hill, when we first drove into town.